swiftlang/swift-evolution/proposals/NNNN-single-quoted-code-unit-literals.md

 }
 ```

-Back-deploying an implementation that uses single-quoted literals to express library types will not work by default, can be made to work by adding a retroactive protocol conformance.
+Back-deploying an implementation that uses single-quoted literals to express library types will not work by default, but can be made to work by adding a retroactive protocol conformance.

 ```swift
 import TicTacToe